jimmason/gohost/README.md

 Serve any folder over HTTP(S) with automatic browser refresh on file changes.

-Runs as a single binary—easy to include in a project or install globally.
+As a single, dependency free binary, gohost is easy to include in a project or install globally.
+Supported on most platforms, Gohost is built with local development and testing in mind.

-Built for local development and testing.
 Not intended for production use.

 ---